Hairpins (film): Plot

-The disgust of Rex Rossmore (Moore) at the hairpin-strewing, straggly locks of his young bride Muriel (Bennett) and her over-fastidious housekeeping make it easy for him to forsake her company outside the home for that of his stenographer Effie Wainwright (Livingston).
+The disgust of Rex Rossmore at the hairpin-strewing, straggly locks of his young bride Muriel and her over-fastidious housekeeping make it easy for him to forsake her company outside the home for that of his stenographer Effie Wainwright.
 Overhearing her husband's confession of her failure as a wife as he makes it to his employer, she considers suicide.
 Making herself orderly for death, she discovers that she is beautiful in life, and conceives a plan whereby she plays an affair of her own against that of her husband and stenographer, acquaints herself with the ways of the gay world and practices them until her husband's rage brings issue to their artificial existences.
 This reveals to the man that his love is to the woman herself, after all, and not to her fashionable habiliments.
 This readjustment is certain to reflect a compromise in several things after a reconciliation is brought about after the husband discovers that another man is in love with his wife.